Ahlfors Currents and Symplectic Non-Hyperbolicity: Existence of Ahlfors currents

 the equality above follows from $\omega$ being exact and $\partial(C\res B - C')$ being null-homologous in $L$.
 Thus, $J$-holomorphic curves with boundary on $L$ are $K^2$-quasiminimizing relative to $L$.
-In particular, this holds for every almost complex structure $\wt{J}$ on the universal cover $\wt{X}$ of a closed, symplectically aspherical manifold $(X,\omega)$ which is lifted from an almost complex structure $J$ on $X$ tamed by $\omega$; the symplectic asphericity condition on $\omega$ implies that its lift $\wt{\omega}$ to $\wt{X}$ is exact. \end{eg}
+In particular, this holds for every almost complex structure $\wt{J}$ on the universal cover $\wt{X}$ of a closed, symplectically aspherical manifold $(X,\omega)$ which is lifted from an almost complex structure $J$ on $X$ tamed by $\omega$.
+We recall that a symplectic form $\omega$ is \textit{aspherical} if its integral over every sphere is zero; by the Hurewicz and universal coefficient theorems, this implies that its lift $\wt{\omega}$ to $\wt{X}$ is exact. \end{eg}

 \begin{rmk} One could also consider the version of Definition~\ref{Q-quasiminimizing} with $C\res B - C'$ required to be null-homologous in $X$ relative to $L$.
 This would result in a broader notion of quasiminimizing and would remove the need for the exactness assumption in Example~\ref{J-curves_are_quasiminimizing_eg}.
 However, this would impose a stricter condition on usable $C'$.
 In our setting, we know little about $C'$ (cf. Remark~\ref{homological_assumption_rel_filling_rmk}) and therefore use the stronger notion of $Q$-quasiminizing current. \end{rmk}